ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ### 1. Setting up the Galaxy container

 1. Open the terminal
 2. Make sure docker is installed and available on your path.
-To check this, simply type `docker` and press enter.
+To check this, simply type ```docker run hello-world``` in the Terminal or and press enter.
 If Docker is installed it will give some usage information back.
 For more information on how to install docker please visit [this website](https://docs.docker.com/get-docker/).
 3. Run following command in the terminal to run the container:\\
     **Linux/Windows:**
     ```